 Think of all the corporate scandals that might be avoided if companies were to welcome and listen to employee worries and warnings, then address them before they snowball.
 And think of all the opportunities that might come a company’s way by tuning in to the different perspectives and wisdom of its workforce and stakeholders.
 Of course, this presupposes that the board and senior management understand the value of ethics, are ethically literate and are enlightened enough to be open to feedback and criticism.
 And that’s where this work starts.

 Finally, here are a couple of scenarios to help demonstrate the possible impact of a company’s culture on the future of its business.
 Which of these two companies would you prefer to run or work for?

-About the author: Sophie Hooper Lea is part of the Purpose and Sustainability team at GameShift.
+Sophie is part of the Purpose and Sustainability team at GameShift.
 Having worked in sustainability and business ethics for more than 20 years, Sophie understands the complexities of balancing profits and principles.
 A creative problem-solver and sustainability enthusiast, she is keen to find and explore ways to build better futures for all of us.